Mymaqn/reenabling_fsop_on_libc2_35/README.md

 We'll use [pwntools](https://github.com/Gallopsled/pwntools) to create the exploit itself.

-## Broilerplate
+## Boilerplate

 Now this has been setup.
-Let's create some broilerplate code for reading and writing values, using pwntools:
+Let's create some boilerplate code for reading and writing values, using pwntools: